bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 }
 ```

-Contained in the response is a `UUID` which is we'll as the `cart_id` in the next request.
+Contained in the response is a `UUID` which we'll use as the `cart_id` in the next request.

 Next, generate a cart URL and set this cart as the active cart by posting to  to `/carts/{{cart_id}}/redirect_urls`: